hartlinee/ATBS/README.md

-# ATBS
+# Automate the Boring Stuff with Python Notes

-Automate the Boring Stuff with Python Notes
+Notes, small scripts, etc. from [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) by Al Sweigart.